 The millage rate is then multiplied by the assessed value of each taxable property.
 For example, a property with a fair market value of $100,000 would, in most cities, have a $40,000 assessed value (40 percent of $100,000).
 Applying the millage rate established in Table 1, this property would be charged a property tax of $378.28 ($40,000 x 0.009457 = $378.28), without accounting for a homestead exemption or other exemptions or preferential treatment that may apply.
 For more information about adopting a budget for your municipality, see GMA’s A Budget Guide for Georgia’s Municipalities

-At least two weeks prior to establishing the millage rate, the municipality must publish its five-year history in a report in a newspaper of general circulation in the county.
+At least one week prior to establishing the millage rate, the municipality must publish its five-year history in a report in a newspaper of general circulation in the county and post the report on the city’s website, if available.
 The report must contain the following information:

 - The total current assessed value of all taxable property in the municipality and the proposed millage rate for the current year

 - The total assessed value for each of the preceding five years and the millage rate for each of the preceding five years